wdawson/okta.github.io/_source/_posts/2018-02-15-build-crud-app-vuejs-node.md

 **Extra Credit**: Check out the other [templates](https://github.com/vuejs-templates) available for `vue-cli`.

 ## Install Bootstrap
-Let's install [bootstrap-vue](https://github.com/bootstrap-vue/bootstrap-vue) so you can take advantage of the various premade [components](https://getbootstrap.com/docs/4.0/components/) (plus we can keep focus on functionality and not on custom CSS):
+Let's install [bootstrap-vue](https://github.com/bootstrap-vue/bootstrap-vue) so you can take advantage of the various premade [components](https://getbootstrap.com/docs/4.0/components/) (plus you can keep the focus on functionality and not on custom CSS):

 ```
 npm i --save bootstrap-vue bootstrap@4.0.0-beta.2